cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 __Cocos Creator 3.0__ integrates all the functions of the original __2D__ and __3D__ products, brings many major updates, and will become the main version of __Cocos Creator__.
 At the same time, 3.0 also continues __Cocos's__ advantages of light weight and high efficiency in 2D categories, and provides an efficient development experience for 3D heavy games.

-In order to ensure the smooth transition of an existing __Cocos Creator 2.4__ project, Creator v2.4 will be used as the LTS (long-term support) version and provide continuous updates for the next **two years**!
+In order to ensure the smooth transition of an existing __Cocos Creator 2.4__ project, Cocos Creator 2.4 will be used as the LTS (long-term support) version and provide continuous updates for the next **two years**!
 In **2021**, v2.4 will continue to be updated to provide bug fixes and new mini-game platform support to ensure the successful launch of your project; in **2022**, we will continue to provide developers with the key to v2.4 bug fixes to ensure the smooth operation of online games!
 Therefore:

 - **Existing 2.x projects can continue to develop without compulsory upgrade to 3.0**.